concur/developer.concur.com/api-alpha/receipts/apidoc.markdown

 <a name="pattern-date-time"></a>dateTime = "^[\\d]{4}(-)[\\d]{2}(-)[\\d]{2}(\\s|T)[\\d]{2}:[\\d]{2}:[\\d]{2}((\\+|-)[0-1][\\d]:?(0|3)0)?$"

-### <a name="metadata"></a>Receipt Metadata
+### <a name="metadata"></a>Metadata

-This is Concur metadata generated for a receipt at the time a POST occurs.
+This is metadata generated for a receipt at the time a POST occurs.
 It is only present for a GET operation and not valid for a POST operation.

 Name | Type | Format | Description
 -----|------|--------|------------